anwar-cell/mule-in-action/3.1-using-the-file-transport-to-move-files-from-one-directory-to-another/README.md

 ### How it works

-The message source of this flow is the file inbound endpoint, configured to poll the* /data/expenses/1/in* directory once a minute for new files.
+The message source of this flow is the file inbound endpoint, configured to poll the* /data/expenses/1/in* directory every second for new files.
 The *filename-regexfilter* instructs the endpoint to only accept files that end in .xls and to ignore the case.
 Finally, the outbound endpoint uses the Mule Expression Language to normalize the filename with the timestamp and the file’s original name.
 To obtain the latter, you reference the *originalFilename* header populated by the file inbound endpoint.

 ### Documentation ###